 Queen Esther and Her Quest for Empowerment through Food

-Rabbi Zamore's presentations can include in-depth text study, wine or food tastings, adult, religious school, or family programs.
-She can also help communities design yearlong study programs, multi-session classes, or multifaceted single events, modeled around the themes of The Sacred Table.
+Rabbi Zamore's presentations can include sermons, in-depth text study, wine or food tastings, as well as adult, religious school, or family programs.
+She can also help communities design yearlong study programs, multi-session classes, or multifaceted single events, modeled around the themes of The Sacred Table or The Sacred Exchange.

 CCAR Press works include: